Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Conclusion

-Supporting an autistic child requires understanding their unique challenges and providing appropriate tools for success.
-“It’s not about changing who they are,” Barber emphasizes.
-“It’s about giving them ways to express themselves and connect with others that feel natural and comfortable for them.”
+Supporting an autistic child means understanding their unique challenges and providing tools that feel natural and comfortable.
+“It’s not about changing who they are—it’s about giving them ways to express themselves and connect with others,” Barber emphasizes.
+Thoughtful toy selection and supportive environments help autistic children develop essential skills while honoring their individual needs.

-About the Expert: Anne Barber, is the founder of Reaware Outreach, a nonprofit organization providing psychotherapy to neurodivergent clients.
-Her organization focuses on breaking down socioeconomic barriers to accessing care, specializing in supporting individuals with various neurodivergent conditions.
+About the Expert: Anne Barber is the founder of Reaware Outreach, a nonprofit providing psychotherapy to neurodivergent clients and breaking down barriers to care.